Monkeypox: First case identified in NI

 Monkeypox incident management teams have been set up in Northern Ireland and the Republic of Ireland to prepare for possible cases of the disease.

-The Public Health Agency (PHA) of Northern Ireland said it wanted to "ensure that we are fully prepared for any potential risk to the population".
+The Public Health Agency (PHA) in Northern Ireland said it wanted to "ensure that we are fully prepared for any potential risk to the population".

+It has described monkeypox as "a mild self-limiting illness" and said that most people recover within a few weeks.

+However, the virus does not usually spread easily between people and the risk to the Northern Ireland population is considered low.